TechCCT/Machine-Learning-Basics-with-Python/README.md

 # Machine-Learning-Basics-with-Python
-Preprocessing of data for ingestion by machine learning algorithms and it's conversion into the right format Several preprocessing techniques starting with binarization:
+Preprocessing of data for ingestion by machine learning algorithms and it's conversion into the right format.

+Several preprocessing techniques starting with binarization:

 -Binarization